devmab24/3Logy-NDI-AI-ML-Crash/docs/Python_Intro/python-for-ai/Assignment_2.md

 > This is exactly the bridge between **Python scripting** and **software engineering for AI/ML systems**.
 ---

+---

+## Submission

+On or before Friday, 17th of June 2026.

+---

 ## NOTE

 This assignment should introduce to you the idea of a **data pipeline**, which is exactly what ML Engineers build in industry.

----